Porgramming-Hero-web-course/batch-4-assignment-1-tazim5032/blog-1.md

-# Union and Intersection Types in TypeScript
+# The significance of union and intersection types in Typescript.

-Union and intersection types are important features in TypeScript that help ensure type safety in your code.
+Union and intersection types are important features in TypeScript that help ensure type safety in the code.

 ## Union Type